athiththan11/hydrogen/README.md

 	```

 * Need to configure WSO2 IS v5.7 with `Postgres` by replacing the default shipped H2 Carbon database and also to generate a Docker container with databases

+  **NOTE** : Docker images are not pulled from the DockerHub (as of now in beta version & will be added as enhancement in near future).
+Prior to execute the command pull the Postgres:9.6.14 image from DockerHub

   * Download and extract a fresh pack of WSO2 IS v5.7
   * Start the Docker service in your environment (if you don't have Docker intalled, install Docker before executing the command to work without any errors)
   * Open a terminal and navigate to the root of the extracted WSO2 IS pack